 While the majority of content in Google Discover is timely (Newsy/Trending), we still see evergreen.
 The majority of the content, maybe two thirds or more is timely content between one and three days old.
 But we still see content that is two months old, three months old and when you think about evergreen content.
 For example travel, new hobbies, shopping etc

-Make sure that your evergreen content is refreshed often and relevant.
+Make sure that your evergreen content is refreshed often and is kept relevant.
 So when you have a guide and this is the same strategy you do for Google SERPs.
-Track your evergreen content and see when it drops in traffic.
+Track your evergreen content and relook when it drops in traffic.

 On Titles –

-• It's the same kind of practices that Facebook had about the year and half ago for click bait and engagement bait.
+It’s the same kind of practices that Facebook had for click bait and engagement bait.
 If you work in social media, you will get a lot of these concepts.

 Avoid tactics to artificially inflate engagement by using misleading or exaggerated details in preview content (titles, snippets, images) to increase the appeal, or by withholding crucial information required to understand what that content is about.
 Avoid tactics that manipulate appeal by catering to morbid curiosity, titillation or outrage.

-• Large images need to be at least 1200 pixels wide and enabled by the max-image-preview:large setting
+- Images need to be high quality and need to be at least 1200 pixels wide and enabled by the max-image-preview:large setting for the best results.

 Remember images and visuals are very important.

-Another thing also to look at is, if you go to Google search console, select Discover performance and then select Discover appearances and look at these three numbers.
+Another thing also to look at is, if you go to Google Search Console, select Discover performance and then select Discover appearances to look at where the traffic is coming from.

 Let’s discuss the 7 things that you should absolutely focus on

-4. Site must provide contact information to better build trust and transparency with visitors.
+- Site must provide contact information to build trust and transparency with visitors.

-6. Feature short biographies for every article published.
+- Feature short biographies under every article published.

-Mention every kind of information on the “About me” page that can help raise the E-A-T score.
+Mention every kind of information on the “About me” page that can help raise the E-E-A-T score.

 Things such as: